isomerpages/bca-strata/_start-here/General Proceedings.md

 The proceedings at Strata Titles Boards consist of 4 main stages:

-1. Application: The Applicant will file an application against the Respondent.
+1.  **Application**: The Applicant will file an application against the Respondent.
-2. Mediation: All parties (Applicant and Respondent) are required to attend mediation session(s) fixed by the Board.
+2.  **Mediation**: All parties (Applicant and Respondent) are required to attend mediation session(s) fixed by the Board.
 The matter may stop at mediation if parties resolve the dispute at that stage.
-3. Hearing: If the matter cannot be resolved at the mediation stage, the Board will give directions to the parties to prepare for a hearing and fix the hearing date.
+3.  **Hearing**: If the matter cannot be resolved at the mediation stage, the Board will give directions to the parties to prepare for a hearing and fix the hearing date.
-4. Post-hearing: The Board’s orders is binding on parties and may be enforced at the Singapore State Courts.
+4.  **Post-hearing**: The Board’s orders is binding on parties and may be enforced at the Singapore State Courts.

 Please refer to **Application**, **Mediation**, **Hearing**, **Post-hearing** for the detailed information on procedure at each stage.